AlynxZhou/hexo-theme-aria/README.md

 		First set `comment` to `enable: true` to enable comment in all pages (except Home, Archives, Categories, Tags), then fill your HyperComments ID or Disqus Shortname.
 If you want to disable comment in some pages, add front-matter `comment: false` (`comment` NOT `comments`!).

+		If you use commentjs, first set `enable` to `true`, then set `type` according to your host service between `github` and `oschina`, `user` is your user name of the host, `repo` is your repo name, `client_id` and `client_secret` needs you go to [github](https://github.com/settings/applications/new) or [oschina](https://git.oschina.net/oauth/applications/new) to create an application, and copy your token.

+		If you enable more than one comment services, only the one shows in front of the queue will be shown (queue: HyperComments, Disqus, commentjs).

 		Tips：If you want to edit all new pages' front-matter, just edit files in your website's `scaffolds` dir, Hexo uses them as template when create new page or post.

 	21. Reward: